By ModelFit Team · 2026-06-03

 Best LLM for MacBook Pro M5 Pro 64GB (2026)

 TL;DR: The MacBook Pro M5 Pro with 64GB is the sweet spot for serious local AI.
-Qwen3 32B at Q4 needs only ~20GB and runs at usable speeds, while 7B daily drivers hit 80–100 t/s (Apple).
-The headline win over M4 isn't token speed — it's 3.3–4x faster prompt processing, so long contexts feel instant.
+Qwen3.6 27B at Q4 needs only ~18GB and runs at usable speeds, while 7B-class daily drivers hit 80-100 t/s (Apple).
+The headline win over M4 isn't token speed.
+It's 3.3-4x faster prompt processing, so long contexts feel instant.

 The MacBook Pro M5 Pro is where local AI stops asking for compromises.
-With 307 GB/s memory bandwidth, up to 64GB of unified memory, and Apple's new Neural Accelerators embedded in every GPU core, this machine runs 30–40B models that used to demand a workstation.
+With 307 GB/s memory bandwidth, up to 64GB of unified memory, and Apple's new Neural Accelerators embedded in every GPU core, this machine runs 27-35B models that used to demand a workstation.
 Active cooling keeps it at peak speed through hours of inference, and the $2,199 starting price puts it within reach of solo developers.
+Other configurations are covered on the MacBook Pro device page.

 What Does the M5 Pro Actually Change for LLMs?